BuildersChain/Developers-Roadmap/Frontend-Developer/Git-Github/README.md

 ## Basic Git Commands

-* `git status` - Shows the status of your local repository.
+* `git `status` - This shows the status of your local repository.
 * `git clone [repository link]` - Clone the forked copy of the project.
 * `git branch [branch name]` - Creates a new branch.
-* `git checkout -b [your branch name]` - Creates a new branch and also checkout in that as well.
+* `git checkout -b [your branch name]` - Creates a new branch and also checks out in that as well.
 * `git add [file name]` - Adds the specified file to the repository.
 * `git commit -m "[commit message]"` - Commits the changes to the repository with a message describing the changes.
 * `git push origin [branch name]` - Pushes the changes to the specified branch on GitHub.